 The entry fee is 2.800 SEK per team for the complete tournament.
-Entry fees paid no later than July 27 will be subject to a discount of 400 SEK.
+Entry fees paid no later than July 26 will be subject to a discount of 400 SEK.
 Teams containing of at least four juniors, the juniors are free of charge, the others pay 500 SEK per player.

-Entry fees must be paid before Saturday July 30 at 12.00 hours.

-Full refund will be made in case of the team's dropout only if the office of the Swedish Bridge Federation has been notified before the deadline for payment.
+Entry fees must be paid before Saturday July 29 at 12.00 hours.
+Full refund will be made in case of the team's dropout only if the Swedish Bridge Federation Office has been notified before the deadline for payment.